Buying Beef: The Zen Of Beef Grades And Labels, And Busting The Kobe Beef Myth

 USDA Standard or Commercial Beef.
 Practically devoid of intramuscular fat.
 If it does not have a grade on the label it is probably standard or commercial.
 These grades are fine for stewed or ground meat, but they are a bad choice for barbecue.

 USDA Select Beef.
 Slight marbling.
 Most restaurant brisket is this grade.
 If you know what you are doing you can make this stuff tender.
 Otherwise, get a higher grade.
 About 2 to 4% fat.

 USDA Choice Beef.
 Noticeable marbling, but not a lot.
 This is a good choice for backyard cooks.
 About half the beef is marked USDA Choice.
 There are actually three numbered sublevels of USDA Choice.
-Certified Angus Beef (CAB) purports to be limited to only the top two levels.
+Certified Angus Beef (CAB) is limited to only the top two levels.
 Walmart "Choice Premium" is USDA Choice.
-The word "premium" is all about marketing.
+The word "premium" is all about marketing and not to be confused with USDA Prime.
 About 4 to 10% fat.